elastic/integrations/packages/ded/docs/README.md

 # Data Exfiltration Detection

-The `ded` package contains assets for Data Exfiltration Detection (DED) in network data.
+The Data Exfiltration Detection (DED) package contains assets for detecting data exfiltration in network data.
 This package requires a Platinum subscription.
 Please ensure that you have a Trial or Platinum level subscription installed on your cluster before proceeding.
 This package is licensed under Elastic License v 1.0.

 ## Configuration